awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 1. At this point the CloudFormation stack is deployed.
 Next, run the `deploy_resources.py` script, which will:

    1. Read the local CDK output to determine the CloudFormation stack name
-   1. From the CloudFormation stack output, read the values to
+   1. From the CloudFormation stack output, read the values to:
       1. Create the `config.json` file for Greengrass in the `stream_manager/gg_docker/config` directory
       1. Create the `certificate.pem` and `private_key.pem` files in the `stream_manager/gg_docker/certs` directory
-   1. Upload the `stream_manager/docker_compose_stack/docker-compose.yml` file to the S3 directory referenced by the Greengrass Docker Application Deployment Connector.
+   1. And finally upload the `stream_manager/docker_compose_stack/docker-compose.yml` file to the S3 directory referenced by the Greengrass Docker Application Deployment Connector.

    ````bash
    python3 deploy_resources.py -p default